Mto wa Mbu

 Canoe Lake Manyara.

-Lake Manyara is home to an incredible array of bird life, including thousands of pink-hued flamingos.
+Lake Manyara is home to an incredible bird life, including thousands of pink-hued flamingos.
 You can get very close to giraffes, elephants, buffalos, and other animals grazing on the shoreline.
 All from the comfort of your canoe.
-Enjoy the breathtaking beauty that surrounds you on our canoe safari
+Enjoy the breathtaking beauty that surrounds you on our canoe safari.

 mto wa mbu